Equestrians With Disabilities

 As part of its regular slate of class offerings, NSBA has curated a variety of approved classes in which Equestrians With Disabilities may participate.
 Including Showmanship, Horsemanship, Equitation, Trail, Western Pleasure and Hunter Under Saddle, classes are offered for exhibitors who can ride independently and those who need support.
 NSBA EWD classes may be held at NSBA approved shows, US Para-Equestrian events or may be stand-alone events included the NSBA World Championship Show.

 Note: According to official NSBA rules and regulations, participants in the Equestrians With Disabilities competition must have a diagnosed mental or physical condition attest to by a licensed medical physician.
-An EWD Special Diagnosis Form must be completed, signed by a licensed medical doctor and submitted to NSBA prior to competing in approved classes for Equestrians With Disabilities.
+An EWD Special Diagnosis Form must be completed, signed by a licensed medical doctor and submitted to NSBA prior to competing in approved classes for Equestrians With Disabilities every two years.

 Sponsor A Rider